 - You need to learn how to lean on your upper back to attain a horizontal position.
 This helps to keep your hips and legs up.
 Head-lead supine balance is an excellent swimming drill to practice this technique.

 While practicing balance or swimming backstroke, a nose clip can help prevent getting water into your nose.
 You then only need to focus on your mouth.
 Later one you will be able to get rid of the nose clip once your technique has improved.

 Dealing with Splashing Water

 Water splashing in your face during the arm recovery is another issue that can disrupt your breathing.
 To avoid this, exhale at the moment when water is projected in your face during the arm recovery.
-It takes some practice but over time it becomes second nature.
+It takes some practice, but over time it becomes second nature.

 While swimming backstroke, a breathing pattern you can use is to inhale during the recovery of one arm, then to exhale during the recovery of the other arm.
 This breathing pattern is simple and efficient.

 Another breathing pattern you can use is to breathe every arm stroke.
 To do so, for each arm, inhale quickly at the beginning of the arm recovery, then exhale slowly for the rest of the arm recovery.
-This avoids the aforementioned problem of water getting projected into your face and disrupting your breathing.
+This avoids the problem mentioned above of water getting projected into your face and disrupting your breathing.